 With the help of the EMA’s training resources, Energy Managers can identify, champion and deliver projects that will not only save money for their stakeholders but will also enable them to feel good about their relationship with the planet.

-Published 6 times a year, THE EMA MAGAZINE covers news and features related to energy management, sustainability and environment.
+Published 6 times a year, THE EMA MAGAZINE covers news and features related to energy management, sustainability, environment and climate change.

 Are responsible for the energy reduction of your organisation’s energy consumption?